 Process modelling is a widely used technique on the business level of a project.
-Business process modelling formalisms, however, fall short of capturing the essence of the engineering nature of complex system development.
+Business process modelling formalisms, however, fall short of capturing the essence of the engineering nature of a complex system development endeavor.
 The Formalism Transformation Graph + Process Model (FTG+PM) formalism (Lucio et al. 2013) is designed specifically for depicting model-driven development processes.
-The two parts of the formalism depict the two aspects of an MDE process: the formalisms used throughout the process (FTG), and the process itself (PM).
-The FTG depicts the formalisms and the transformations between them, as used during the engineering process.
-The PM models the process and the models flowing through that process as a stefacts.
-As such, the FTG serves as a type system for the PM, with formalisms typing artefacts and transformations typing activities.
-The PM allows to use any process modelling formalism, UML Activity Diagrams being the typical choice for this purpose (Dávid et al. 2017).
+The two parts of the formalism depict the two aspects to an MDE process: the used formalisms (FTG), and the process itself (PM).
+The FTG part depicts all the formalisms and the transformations between formalisms, which are used in the engineering process.
+The PM part enables detailed modeling of the process and the models flowing through that process as artifacts.
+As such, the FTG serves as an explicit type system to the PM, with formalisms typing models (artifacts) and transformations typing activities of the process.
+The PM enables using arbitrary process modeling formalisms, UML Activity diagrams being the typical choice for this purpose (Dávid et al. 2017).